 Just as Abraham was justified because he believed what God had said, so we too are declared righteous by faith in Jesus Christ our Lord.
 God's dealings with Abraham had nothing to do with what Abraham did but rested entirely on that fact that he believed the Word of God.

-And God's dealings with the Galatian Christians is no different from God's dealings with the believers of today - our righteousness has nothing read more...
+And God's dealings with the Galatian Christians is no different from God's dealings with the believers of today.
+Our righteousness has nothing to do with what we read more...

-A truth that was given in its embryonic form to Abraham, was opened up to the apostle Paul for our learning - and it was that all those who exercise faith in God, through Jesus Christ our Lord (our Kinsman-Redeemer), are justified by grace through faith.
+A truth that was given in its embryonic form to Abraham, was opened up to the apostle Paul for our learning.
+This truth stated that all those who exercise faith in God through Jesus Christ our Lord (our Kinsman-Redeemer), are justified by grace through faith.

 Throughout the book of Galatians, the apostle Paul seeks to demonstrate that salvation by grace through faith in Christ is not only the first step in the Christian life, when a sinner is born from above, but that we are also to live our entire Christian life from that point forward, by grace through faith in Christ alone.
 We are not revert back to the unattainable works of the Law, which God designed as a schoolmaster to bring us to Christ.